 Priority Level: A priority level of high, medium, or low is given for each recommendation.
-Priority level was determined based upon feedback from partner agency stakeholders and is reflective of the magnitudes of various needs and priorities identified through public engagement conducted as part of this plan update.
-In some cases, priority levels are elevated where recommendations have the fiscal backing and agency support already in place to allow for expedited implementation.
+Priority level was determined based upon feedback from stakeholders and is reflective of the magnitudes of various needs and priorities identified through public engagement conducted as part of this plan update.